Skip to main content

 Your API receives a request without valid Authorization

-l402-kit middleware calls POST /api/invoice
+l402-kit middleware calls lightning.createInvoice(priceSats)

-Blink returns BOLT11 invoice + paymentHash
+Provider returns BOLT11 invoice + paymentHash

-Payment Settlement Flow
+Payment Verification Flow

 Client pays BOLT11 invoice via any Lightning wallet

-Blink Lightning node settles payment, releases preimage
+Lightning node releases preimage (32-byte secret)

 Client sends Authorization: L402 <macaroon>:<preimage>